buildingu/React_Lesson_Exercise/README.md

 # React_Lesson_Exercise
-These are the instructions for the React 18 exercise.
+Welcome to the React 18 exercise.
+Upon completion of this exercise, you'll have permission to join the 'New Website' team, where you can contribute to a [real-world React application](https://github.com/buildingu/bu-front) for building-U.

 ## Prerequisites
 - Completed both JavaScript lessons.